sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-02.md

 ### Start a Conversation

-1. In you browser, return to our frontend, `http://localhost:4200/` and hit refresh.
+1. In you browser, return to the frontend and hit refresh.
 1. Type the following text:

 ```text